Jacox98/n8n-nodes-ransonware-live/README.md

 - Enable "Continue On Fail" in the node options when you want the workflow to proceed even if the API returns errors; the node will emit an item with the error message.
 - Combine the node with `Split In Batches` or `Function` nodes to iterate victims and enrich data in parallel workflows.
-- Respect ransomware.live fair-use guidelines—avoid unnecessary polling or extremely broad queries in tight loops.
+- Respect ransomware.live fair-use guidelines: avoid unnecessary polling or extremely broad queries in tight loops.

 ## License

 MIT